 In my opinion the most important day of the week at Lambda School is Friday.
 Friday is when you're given an opportunity, in what we call the Sprint Challenge, to show us and yourself what you've learned during the week.
 You'll be using all of the objectives and all of the topics that you've covered during the week to do one final, larger project.

 After the Sprint Challenge time, we have what we call a brown bag.
-That's an optional lecture/discussion.
-We'll bring somebody in from industry that is an expert and they'll talk about what they do, how they do it.
+That's an optional lecture or discussion.
+We'll bring somebody in from industry that is an expert and they'll talk about what they do and how they do it.
 Sometimes we'll talk about how to quickly move from being a junior engineer to a senior engineer, or how to really contribute to a team.
-Sometimes, it's a an additional deep dive on salary negotiation.
-It really all depends.
-Sometimes it's going to be people just showing you something new that you've never seen before in the world of software.
-So, that's optional, but it's a really cool way to see get a sense of what's happening out in the world, meet some people that come in from different companies, understand what different companies are working on, how they're different, and that's the brown bag.
+Sometimes, it's an additional deep dive on salary negotiation, and sometimes it's going to be people just showing you something new that you've never seen before in the world of software.
+It’s optional, but it's a really cool way to see get a sense of what's happening out in the world, meet some people that come in from different companies, and understand what different companies are working on.\

 At the end of almost every lecture and definitely at the end of every week, the way that we learn how you're feeling and how you're doing is we have feedback.
-We have feedback per lesson, we have it per sprint, which is a week long.
-We have it tied to instructors, we have it tied to your project managers and section leads, and that is a way for Lambda School to really easily see at a glance what we're missing.
+We have a feedback period every lesson, and we have it every sprint, which is a week long.
+We have it tied to instructors, we have it tied to your project managers and section leads, and these feedback cycles are a way for Lambda School to really easily see at-a-glance what we're missing.
 One of the most important things that makes Lambda School great is how quickly we can receive and iterate on that feedback.
-When we get that feedback, if there's something that's unclear we will address that and within a week, that lecture or that unit has already been cleared up.
-The section that starts Lambda School right now is already the 12th iteration of us gathering feedback and implementing it.
-Lambda School just gets better and better as we go.
-If you're a student, please use the feedback form.
-That's one of the things that makes Lambda School great.
-Please leave very brutally honest feedback.
-You won't hurt our feelings."
+When we get that feedback, if there's something that's unclear we will address that and within a week, that lecture, or that unit has already been retaught.

 Whether or not you're a Lambda School student, we'd love to hear your thoughts!
 Please leave something in the comments below make sure to like this video and subscribe to the channel to get more videos like this.
 Have an idea for a Whiteboard Friday video?
 Tweet at us!